 - Icing sugar for dusting

-- Place the eggs, sugar, ricotta, rum, orange and lemon zests into a bowl and whisk everything together.
+- Place ricotta cheese, sugar, the eggs, rum, orange and lemon zests into a bowl and whisk everything together.

 - Gradually add the flour and baking powder and then work together until you get soft and smooth dough.

 - Heat a small saucepan with enough oil for castagnole to float.
 Using a teaspoon make a small balls and fry them until evenly golden-brown (90 seconds).
 You can fry several at a time, but don't overcrowd the pan or the temperature will drop too much.

 - Drain on paper towels and dust with icing sugar when slightly cooled.
 You can also bake the castagnole instead of frying.
 In that case, place them on the baking tray lined with baking paper and bake at 180°C for about 15 minutes.
 Castagnole are the best while still warm!